Forging: A Glossary of Terms

 Medallion

-The oval or round frame for an image, as well as the design, relief ornament itself, enclosed in such a frame.
+An oval or round frame for an image, as well as the design or relief ornament itself enclosed in such a frame.

 Tip

-Forged tip is a classic element of artistic forging, the completing part of the wrought product, characterized by a taut end (often a delicate curl with a decreasing thickness).
+A forged tip is a classic element of artistic forging, the finishing part of a wrought product, marked by a tapered end (often a delicate curl of decreasing thickness).

-A forged palmette motif in the form of a stylized multilobed palm leaf.
+A forged palmette is a motif in the form of a stylized, multilobed palm leaf.

 Rosette

-A wrought iron rosette motif in the form of a circular stylized image of a flower with identical petals.
+A wrought iron rosette is a motif in the form of a circular, stylized image of a flower with identical petals.

 Solomon's spiral (basket, cone)

-Forged cone decorative element formed from thin rods, spirally twisted and forming a hollow openwork "cocoon.
+A forged cone is a decorative element formed from thin rods that are spirally twisted to form a hollow, openwork "cocoon."

 Flowers

-Forged flowers is one of the most popular motifs in art blacksmithing.
-Most often made in parts, and then assembled into an artistic pattern by welding, riveting or soldering.
+Forged flowers are one of the most popular motifs in artistic blacksmithing.
+They are most often made in parts and then assembled into an artistic pattern by welding, riveting, or soldering.

 A few more terms: